dragonfaerie/aoc2024/README.md

 **Day 1**: This day was weirdly easy. <br><br>
 **Day 2**: Struggled hard with day 2 part 2 for some reason.
 Managed to brute force it into working and using those results to submit to AoC.
 I then spent some quality time with chatGPT to refine and analyze to understand why I was flailing so much.
 So, good learning if not very efficient for AoC standards.<br><br>
 **Day 3**: Found a handy regex tester and hint generator as I've not done a ton of regex.
 Relied on a bunch of google searching to figure out how to work with the regex but was ultimately successful.
+**Day 4**: Had a half built wandering through the trees routine from a few years ago, brought that in and managed to get it to work.
+Had some dumb moments doing it as always.